 - Preheat oven to 325°F with a rack in the center.
 Butter or spray a 9-inch round cake pan (I have one like this, or try one of these) with cooking spray.
 Line the bottom of the pan with a circle of parchment paper and butter or spray that too.

 - Sprinkle in the flour, remaining 1 2/3 cups sugar, cocoa powder, baking soda, baking powder, cinnamon and salt.
 Use the fork to stir the dry ingredients together a bit and then incorporate into the wet ingredients, mixing gently until well combined.

-- Bake for 40-50 minutes, until the center doesn't jiggle and a tester comes out clean unless you hit a chocolate chip.
+- Bake for 50 to 60 minutes, until the center doesn't jiggle and a tester comes out clean unless you hit a chocolate chip.

 - Sprinkle with powdered sugar and serve at room temperature.

-Adapted from the Volante Farms Cookbook.
+- Adapted from the Volante Farms Cookbook.